EricFecteau/rust-data-analysis/src/4_stats/1_summary.md

 ## Weighted statistics

 If you have survey weights, like the synthetic `weight` variable found on the 1% samples of the Census, you can create statistics by that weight, with formulas.
-In this example, a custom function called `weighted_quantile` is create the provide quantiles that respect the survey weights.
+In this example, a custom function called `weighted_quantile` provides quantiles that respect the survey weights.
 It provides an approximation of the 100%, using only the 1% sample.

 ```rust
 === Rust 4_1_1_summary block_5